When Is an Outlet More Than an Outlet?

 Replacing Outlets with GFCIs

 The National Electric Code (NEC) has required that GFCIs be installed in homes and businesses since the 1970s.
-Once limited to outside outlets and swimming pool equipment, GFCIs should now be installed in many locations, including: in all bathroom receptacles, receptacles serving kitchen counters, and in all receptacles in crawl spaces or below grade level.
+Once limited to outside outlets and swimming pool equipment, GFCIs should now be installed in many locations, including in all bathroom receptacles, receptacles serving kitchen counters, and all receptacles in crawl spaces or below grade level.
 Actual electrical codes vary depending on where you live and the age of your home, but for safety’s sake, most outlets should be replaced with GFCIs.

 Ease of Replacement